A Leray-Serre spectral sequence for Lagrangian Floer theory: Transversality

 \end{proof}

-\begin{remark} In the sequel, it will be important to be able to choose a very specific vertical complex structure for the ``vertically constant" configurations.
-The argument in Case 1 uses domain dependence of the connection $\sigma$ to show that the linearized operator \ref{linearizedoperator} is surjective at \emph{any} vertical a.c.s. \end{remark}
+\begin{remark} Note the argument for Case 1 and 2 in the proof of Theorem \ref{transversality} are the same.
+In the sequel to this paper, it will be important to be able to choose a very specific vertical complex structure for the ``vertically constant" configurations.
+The argument in Case 1 uses domain dependence of the connection $\sigma$ to show that the linearized operator \eqref{linearizedoperator} is surjective at \emph{any} vertical almost complex structure for non-horizontally constant configurations. \end{remark}